New courses coming soon — be first to know.

 Qur'an

-The University of Birmingham Qur'an manuscript dates to AD 568–645 — among the earliest written textual evidence of the Qur'an in existence.
+The University of Birmingham Qur'an manuscript dates to AD 568–645 with 95.4% accuracy — among the earliest written textual evidence of the Islamic holy book in existence, held in the Mingana Collection.

 Read more →